BoiseCodeWorks/fewd-vue-inpire/README.md

 ## Inspire

 Inspiration can be difficult to achieve.
-Keep track of your many important tasks and the weather with the subtle help of a random daily quote and beatiful scenery.
+Keep track of your many important tasks and the weather with the subtle help of a random daily quote and beautiful scenery.

 ### The Setup